 Tel: +44 (0) 28 9097 3433 / 5101

 Peter Gray took his undergraduate and doctoral degrees at the University of Cambridge before holding research fellowships at the Institute of Irish Studies at Queen’s, and at Downing College, Cambridge.
 He taught Irish and British history at the University of Southampton 1996-2005, before returning to Belfast to take up the position of Professor of Modern Irish History.
 In 2004 Professor Gray was the Burns Library Visiting Professor in Irish Studies at Boston College, Massachusetts, and he will be Fredrik and Catherine Eaton Visiting Fellow at the University of New Brunswick, in 2015.
-He was chair of the Royal Irish Academy's National Committee for Historical Sciences 2007-10, and became Head of the School of History and Anthropology at Queen's in 2010-15.
+He was chair of the Royal Irish Academy's National Committee for Historical Sciences 2007-10, and was Head of the School of History and Anthropology at Queen's in 2010-15.
 He was elected a Member of the Royal Irish Academy in 2013.

 Professor Gray's research specialism is in the history of British-Irish relations c.1800–70, especially the political history of the Great Famine of 1845–50 and the politics of poverty and land in the nineteenth century.
 He has recently completed a history of the origins and implementation of the 1838 Irish Poor Law Act, and is currently researching the life of the Ulster radical William Sharman Crawford.
 He has interests in the history of nineteenth-century political economy and social thought, in comparative imperial history (especially nineteenth-century Ireland and India), in historical memory and commemoration, and in the history of the Irish lord lieutenancy.
 He directed the EPPI project to digitise Parliamentary Papers relating to Ireland 1800–1922, and the DIPPAM digitisation project, and is PI for the AHRC-funded project 'Welfare and Public Health in Belfast and its Region, c.1800-1973'.
 He is a core member of the International Network of Irish Famine Studies.